influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/security.md

     parent: Administration
 ---

 Some customers may choose to install InfluxDB Enterprise with public internet access, however doing so can inadvertently expose your data and invite unwelcome attacks on your database.
 Check out the sections below for how protect the data in your InfluxDB Enterprise instance.

-## Enable authentication
+## Enabling authentication

 Password protect your InfluxDB Enterprise instance to keep any unauthorized individuals from accessing your data.